Enter a short description of the course.

 Module 1 covered topics:

-- Overview of basic concepts of digital videos: Video capture process, spatial and temporal sampling, motion estimation
+- Overview of basic concepts of digital videos: Video capture process, spatial and temporal sampling, motion estimation, frame-rates and bit-rated

-- Overview of technical issues related to video recordings: Data losses and impairments, video quality metrics
+- Overview of technical issues related to video recordings: Data losses and impairments, visual distortions and artifacts, video quality evaluation metrics

 - Various categories of digital videos, based on the kind of recording device, placement of the camera, mode of capture, and environmental conditions at the time of recording